flybot2010-lab/satlf2009/README.md

 # Satlf2009
 An open source version of the azulsatlf.weatherscan.me client.

+I DO NOT RUN THE SERVER AT PHONEHOME.AWNETWORK.NET.
+I DID NOT MAKE THE CLIENT AT azulsatlf.weatherscan.me.
+THE CLIENT PROVIDED HERE IS A CUSTOM CLIENT MADE IN http://penguinmod.com AND DOES NOT CONTAIN ANY COPYRIGHT CODE OR IMAGES.
+THE SLIDESHOW IS LOADED AT RUNTIME AND IS NOT STORED IN THE CODE.

 Precompiled and source files are avalible.

 Doesn't come with any music to avoid copyright and file size issues.